 Finally, you'll implement the preceding section's model by running actions in the app, but this is similarly simple.
 All of the app's primary actions live on its Main tab; to run any one of them:

-You can usually skip right to step 3, because the app remembers your prior choices.
+You can often skip right to step 3, because the app remembers your prior choices.
 Each action opens a popup to explain what it will do, remind you of your folder picks, and confirm its run.
 Main-tab actions all launch operations in the open-source Mergeall system, which is included with the app, and can be explored here and here.

 The way you'll use SYNC depends on whether you want to back up your content, sync it between PCs and phones, or both.
 The next two sections provide step-by-step coverage of both usage modes.